exercism/v3/languages/clojure/exercises/concept/basic-functions/.doc/after.md

 ## Key Learnings

-- Functions are defined with the `defn` keyword.
+- Functions are defined with the `defn` macro.
 - Functions can receive one or more arguments.
 - Functions have docstrings which allow you to describe the function in words.
 - Once a function is defined, it can be invoked or imported elsewhere in the code.